x Lanik Septic Service

 Tilted D-Box Pattern

 If your distribution box tilts, effluent flows unevenly into the drain field lines.
 One part of your yard stays wet or soggy, while other areas are bone dry.
-The box sits at an angle, so some pipes get way more wastewater than others.
+The box sits at an angle, so some pipes receive far more wastewater than others.

 Clogged Distribution Box Pattern

-A clogged septic tank distribution box looks different.
-Water backs up into the tank because effluent can’t get out.
-You might see scum or solid waste blocking the pipes inside the box.
-Multiple drain field lines stay dry, and your house drains slowly.
+A clogged septic tank distribution box backs water up into the tank because effluent cannot exit.
+You see scum or solid waste blocking the pipes inside the box.
+Multiple drain field lines stay dry, and household drains move slowly throughout the property.

 Broken D-Box Pattern

-A fractured box is apparent.
-You’ll spot cracks in the concrete or plastic, or soil collapsing around the box.
-Sometimes baffles or outlet pipes break off completely.
+A fractured box is apparent on inspection.
+You see cracks in the concrete or plastic, or soil collapsing around the box.
+Baffles or outlet pipes may be broken off completely, causing effluent to leak directly into the surrounding soil rather than be distributed through the lateral lines.

 Problem TypeKey SignWater Flow Pattern